 [Segments that include reaches that are dominated by springflow are footnoted in this appendix and have critical low-flows calculated according to §307.8(a)(2) of this title.
 These critical low-flows apply at or downstream of the spring(s) providing the flows.
 Critical low-flows upstream of these springs may be considerably smaller.
-Critical low-flows used in conjunction with the Texas Commission on Environmental Quality regulatory actions (such as discharge permits) may be adjusted based on the relative location of a discharge to a gauging station.]
+Critical low-flows used in conjunction with the TCEQ regulatory actions (such as discharge permits) may be adjusted based on the relative location of a discharge to a gauging station.]